TouchBistro/tb/README.md

 The main requirement for using `tb` is having `docker` and `docker compose v2` installed.
 See the [Docker installation instructions](https://docs.docker.com/get-docker/) and select your operating system for more details.
-See the [Compose installation instructions](https://docs.docker.com/compose/install/) to insure you have Compose v2 installed.
+See the [Compose installation instructions](https://docs.docker.com/compose/install/) to ensure you have Compose v2 installed.

 If you are using macOS having the Xcode CLI tools is also required.
 These can be easily installed by running `xcode-select --install`.